madsmtm/objc2/block-sys/README.md

 libraries are named differently, so the linking must take that into account.

-The user can choose the desired runtime by using the relevant cargo feature flags, see the following sections.
+The user can choose the desired runtime by using the relevant cargo feature flags, see the following sections (might have to disable the default `apple` feature first).
 Note that if the `objc-sys` crate is present in the module tree, this should have the same feature flag enabled as that.

 ### Apple's [`libclosure`](https://github.com/apple-oss-distributions/libclosure)